Robin Hood tax: Efforts in 2011 and later

-The Robin Hood campaign has been attempting to build international public enthusiasm for the tax prior to the November G20 summit; in June the organisation reported the staging of campaigning events in 43 different countries.
+The Robin Hood campaign has been attempting to build international public enthusiasm for the tax prior to the November G20 summit; in June 2011 the organisation reported the staging of campaigning events in 43 countries.
 In late June the European Commission reversed its earlier opposition to the tax, proposing EU financial transaction tax be adopted within all member states of the European Union.
 Moves to pass the proposal through the legislative process are scheduled to commence in autumn 2011.

 A European version of the tax is projected to raise up to €30bn a year.
 ECB president Jean-Claude Trichet warned that implementing the tax could hurt Europe unless it could be rolled out globally.

 In August 2011 Sarkozy and German Chancellor Angela Merkel affirmed their support for the proposed European implementation.
 Great Britain's prime minister David Cameron remains opposed to the tax unless it can be implemented globally, meaning that a European implementation would likely have to be confined to the Eurozone not the whole EU.

 As part of his September State of the Union speech, President of the European Commission José Manuel Barroso officially proposed an upgraded package of transaction taxes for adoption by the EU, now projected to raise up to €55bn ($75bn) per year.
 Also in September, Bill Gates presented his preliminary findings to the 2011 IMF & World Bank meeting in support of the Robin Hood tax.
 Gates's proposal is for a set of taxes which could raise between $48–250bn per year.
 Unlike Barroso's proposal, Gates is advocating the tax be adopted on a G20 wide bases rather than for just the EU, and Gate's plan is geared more towards raising funds for aid and development rather than for regular public spending and repairing government finances.
 Various British business, banks and economists such as Howard Davies have attacked the EU proposal saying it would be bad for growth and would harm the economy.
 Max Lawson for the Robin Hood campaign responded to developments by saying "Game on!".